emberjs/rfcs/text/0617-rfc-stages.md

 - **Discontinued** - a previously Accepted RFC that is either in conflict with Ember's evolving programming model or is superseded by another active RFC.
 - **Closed** - Proposed RFCs that will not be moved into the next stage.

-### FCP

-FCP stands for "final comment period."
-Multiple stages may have their own FCPs.
-An FCP is an opportunity for the community and core team members to weight in before an RFC moves to the next stage.

 ### Editing merged RFCs

 A merged RFC may be edited via a Pull Request process.
 Edits may include things like: